 How Are Toll-Free Numbers Assigned?

-The FCC puts specific limitations on toll-free and vanity number selling.
-They’re sold on a first-come-first-serve basis, and also companies can’t horde vanity numbers without planning on using them.
+The FCC distributes toll-free and vanity numbers to RespOrgs on a first-come-first-serve basis, to prevent companies from hoarding vanity numbers before they plan on using them.

-To ensure the toll-free number is approved, keep in mind the following tips:
+To ensure your toll-free number is approved, keep in mind the following tips:

 - Don’t limit yourself to vanity numbers